Techniques 20 min read

 Construct Meaning

-[data-id] has a data-id attribute (any value)
+[data-id] has a data-id attribute, any value

 [type="submit"] exact value match

-[class~="price"] value contains the word price among space-separated tokens
+[class~="price"] value contains price among space-separated tokens

 [href^="https"] value starts with https